 The best example would be companies like Unilever, Procter and Gamble Johnson & Johnson.
 Unilever is considered as world’s second largest advertiser according to 2017.
 It has the world’s second-largest media spend along with more convention advertising.
 Unilever also delivers content through customizing channels and has made itself available digitally as well.
 These companies emphasize more on marketing rather than sales process because they believe that marketing is the backbone of sales.
 Better marketing campaign automatically results in increased sales.

-The above were all the different Types of Business Models.
+The above were all the different Types of Business Model.
 Thus, you have more then 23 types of Business Models to choose for your business.